Yitzhak Eldan: Biography

 Yitzhak (Danino) Eldan was born in Casablanca, Morocco.
 After finishing Alliance Elementary School at the age of 12, he joined the Bnei Akiva Youth Movement.
 At the end of 1955, he left his family and immigrated to Israel in February 1956 with the Youth Aliyah Movement.
 Until 1961, he was educated in the Regional Sde Elyahu School while living on Kibbutz Tirat Zvi in the Beit She'an Valley.
 In 1961, he joined his family, who had also immigrated to Israel and settled in Moshav Barak near Afula.
 He completed his secondary education in 1963 at Afula High School.

-From 1963 to 1965, Yitzhak Eldan served in the Israeli Defense Forces and, after completing army service, he studied at The Hebrew University of Jerusalem.
+From 1963 to 1965, Yitzhak Eldan served in the Israel Defense Forces and, after completing army service, he studied at The Hebrew University of Jerusalem.
 In 1968 he graduated with a Bachelor of Arts degree in political science, majoring in international relations and the history of the Middle East.
 In 1972, he completed two years of study at the master's degree level, majoring in African studies.
 In 2002 he received his Master of Arts degree in international relations from École des hautes études en sciences sociales, EHESS.

 Yitzhak Eldan joined the Ministry of Foreign Affairs in 1970.
 He served in various bilateral and multilateral posts in North American and European embassies and consulates.
 His first mission in 1974 was to Houston, Texas, as deputy consul to the Southwestern United States.
 In 1975, he was posted to Paris, France, as press officer and Israeli spokesman for the Israeli Embassy in France.
 In 1983, he was posted in Montreal as consul to Quebec and the Maritime Provinces of Canada.
 In 1985 after three years in the ice belt he was posted as deputy consul general in Los Angeles in charge of Southern California and the US Southwestern States.

 In 1990, he was reposted to Paris as deputy ambassador with the grade of minister plenipotentiary.
 During this time, for a period of six months, he also served as the acting Israeli ambassador to France.
 In addition, he served as Israel's representative to UNESCO and the Council of Europe.
 During those years, very important international events took place that greatly impacted the work of the Israeli embassy in France.
 Among the events were The Gulf War, The Oslo Accords, and The Abou Daoud Terrorist Affair.